Basil Sellers

 Basil Sellers (born in 1935) is an Indian-born Australian businessman and philanthropist.
 He is also involved in sports and art.

 Early life

 Sellers was born in India and grew up in the Anglo-Indian Railway Colonies, where he developed an early interest in sports such as badminton, tennis, and cricket.
 In 1986, he migrated with his family to Australia, and was educated at King's College, Adelaide.

 Career

 Sellers has held leadership roles in several companies, including as the chief executive and major shareholder of Linter Group Ltd. He was associated with Gestetner PLC, a UK-listed company later acquired by Ricoh.
 Additionally, he has invested in media and mineral resources through AFP.

 Honors

+Sellers was appointed a Member of the Order of Australia (AM) in the 2003 Australia Day Honours for "service to the community as a philanthropist through donations to a number of charitable and community organisations, to sports development, and to business".
+He was promoted to Officer of the Order of Australia (AO) in the 2026 Australia Day Honours for "distinguished service to the community through philanthropy and leadership, and to sports administration".

 In February 2018, Sellers was awarded an honorary doctorate by Bond University in recognition of his charitable work, sports development, and business acumen.

 In December 2023, he was granted SCG Life Membership for his philanthropy, a status held by 45 people.